Virginia v. Black: Barry Black

-On May 2, 1998, Richard Elliot and Jonathan O'Mara attempted to light a cross on the property of Elliot's neighbor (who was black) in Virginia Beach, Virginia.
-On August 22, 1998, Barry Black held a Ku Klux Klan rally on private property and with the consent of the owner in Carroll County, Virginia.
+On August 22, 1998, Barry Black held a Ku Klux Klan rally on private property and with the consent of the owner in Hillsville, Virginia, located in rural Carroll County.
 A neighbor and the county sheriff witnessed the event and heard attendees make many negative comments concerning black people.
-During the rally a cross was lit.
-Black was arrested and charged with violating a Virginia statute outlawing cross burnings.
-All defendants were found guilty.
-Black's and Elliot/O'Mara's cases were combined upon appeal and reached the U.S. Supreme Court during the Fall 2002 session.
+During the rally Black lit a cross, was arrested, and charged with violating the state's ban on cross burnings.